tamb/substate/README.md

-# ☂️ SubState
+# ☂️ substate

 ## pub/sub state management

 ## The Problem
 State management with Redux is really nice.
-It's also nice with Vuex.
 But it can get convoluted really quickly.
 It's almost like a pub/sub may do the trick, but that's missing modules, immutability, etc.  Well it's hybrid time!

 ## Purpose
-* To manage state with a simple PubSub pattern
+* To manage state with a simple pub/sub pattern
-* To use the simplicity of Flux
+* To improve upon the pub/sub with unidirectional data flow
 * For State to return a new state (pure function)
 * Message filtering can be applied _without_ a `switch` statement (you create your own event `$type`)
-* To allow for manipulation of deeply nested state properties through use of strings `{'my[index]deeply.nests.state': 'new value'}` (we're sending this to SubState to _not mutate_ the state, but make a new copy (Flux-y)!
+* To allow for manipulation of deeply nested state properties through use of strings `{'my[index]deeply.nests.state': 'new value'}` (we're sending this to substate to _not mutate_ the state, but make a new copy (Flux-y)!
-* Maintain a small size relative to deep cloning (5kb! minified, 2kb gzipped)!
+* Maintain a small size

 ## Contents